garretpatten/codeowner-verifier/README.md

-# codeowners-validator
+# codeowner-verifier
-A GitHub Action to validate CODEOWNERS files -- both that all files included in a PR or push are owned and (if an apiToken is passed) that all owners in the CODEOWNERS file are valid Teams within the GitHub organization in context.
+A GitHub Action to verify CODEOWNERS files -- both that all files included in a PR or push are owned and (if an apiToken is passed) that all owners in the CODEOWNERS file are valid Teams within the GitHub organization in context.

 _CODE UNDER ACTIVE DEVELOPMENT_